-Jeruzalem works fairly well – even in a field that is becoming as tiresome and played out as Found Footage genre.
+Jeruzalem works fairly well – even in a field that is becoming as tediously played out as Found Footage genre.
 With its labyrinth of enclosed streets and multi-cultural mix, Jerusalem makes for a fantastic location.
 Even the Israeli actors cast as Americans come across as reasonably convincing.
 The Paz Brothers absorb you in the journey of the two girls and take their time before allowing the horror element to erupt.
 Thereafter the film delivers a solid and satisfying run through.

-The only frustration of the film is that you spend much of the running time trying to work out what the threat is – it seems to be trying to be a possession, a fallen angel and a zombie film all at once.
-The various explanations we get from Yon Tumarkin’s Kevin give the idea of it being something that lies at the core of all world religions that emerges at Yom Kippur.
+The only frustration of the film is that you spend much of the running time trying to work out what the threat is – The Paz Brothers seem to be trying to make a possession, a fallen angel and a zombie film all at once.
+The various explanations we get from Yon Tumarkin’s Kevin give the idea of whatever it is being something that lies at the core of all world religions that emerges at Yom Kippur.
 What we see looks like zombies/possessed figures with wings, which are seen circling around the city in flight in a couple of scenes.
 Although in practice, the Paz Brothers never do too much more than cycle through a bunch of zombie and possession/infection cliches without alighting on any one explanation in particular.

 The Paz Brothers have announced a sequel Jeruzalem 2.
 They next went on to conduct a reinvention of the golem legend with The Golem (2018), followed by the non-genre World War II film Plan A (2021).